zdanek/maverick/docs/about.md

 ```
 These entries are in the format: `"<class>::<parameter>": <value>`

 There are multiple levels of configuration, defined in /srv/maverick/software/maverick/conf/hiera.yaml.
-The entries in the :hierarchy section are in order of specificity, so the top entries override lower entries, and these entries represent json files within the /srv/maverick/software/maverick/conf directory.
+The entries in the :hierarchy section are in order of specificity, so the top entries override lower entries, and these entries represent json files within the /srv/maverick/software/maverick/conf or /srv/maverick/config/maverick directories.
 So, some basic defaults are set in puppet-defaults.json and maverick-defaults.json - in particular it includes *base*, *maverick_desktop* and *maverick_security* modules by default.

 !> Important Note: The hierarchical configuration *merges* rather than strictly overrides conflicting entries, where that resource can have multiple values.
 So for example _classes_ can be defined in multiple levels of the hierarchy and all classes defined in all levels will be called, rather than just the classes defined in the top level.

 ### Local configuration
-The simplest way to configure Maverick is to use the local config file: /srv/maverick/software/maverick/conf/localconf.json.
+The simplest way to configure Maverick is to use the local config file: /srv/maverick/config/maverick/localconf.json.
 This JSON file feeds into to the hiera config and is a convenient place to keep config.
 A sample file is provided that does not do anything but gives some examples of what can be changed.
 This is a good place to set (encrypted) passwords, wifi keys, git settings etc. as this file is in .gitignore and will never be committed back to git.

 !> Important: All hiera json files must be strictly valid json, make sure no trailing commas are left lying around.